MarketHubproject/FobZim/README.md

-# ZimBuzz 🇿🇼
+# FobZim 🇿🇼

-**ZimBuzz connects Zimbabwean creators and brands with trends and campaigns.**
+**FobZim connects Zimbabwean creators and brands with trends and campaigns.**

 A mobile app platform designed to empower Zimbabwe's content creator economy by connecting creators with brand opportunities, trending topics, and community insights.